manuelkiessling/nodebeginner.org/content/_index.md

 };
 ```

-With this, we can create our main application file, *index.js*, which requires the exported function and uses it to start the web server:
+With this, we can create our main backend application file, *backend/index.js*, which requires the exported function and uses it to start the web server:

 ```javascript
 const startHttpServer = require("./server").start;